 Logistic Regression is basically a predictive model analysis technique where the output (target) variables are discrete values for a given set of features or input (X).
 For example whether someone is covid-19 positive (1) or negative (0).
 It is a very powerful yet simple supervised classification algorithm in machine learning.

 Around 60% of the world’s classification problems can be solved by using the logistic regression algorithm.
 In this blog, we will explain what is logistic regression, difference between logistic and linear regression with python code explanation.

-Logistic regression is one of the most common algorithms used for binary classification.
+Logistic regression is one of the most common machine learning algorithms used for binary classification.
 It predicts the probability of occurrence of a binary outcome using a logit function.
 It is a special case of linear regression as it predicts the probabilities of outcome using log function.

 We use the activation function (sigmoid) to convert the outcome into categorical value.
 There are many examples where we can use logistic regression for example, it can be used for fraud detection, spam detection, cancer detection, etc.